w3c-cg/swag/docs/security_guidelines.md

 1. **Ensure your web application is designed to use encryption (HTTPS) by default for all network operations and ensure that the processes are in place to renew HTTPS certificates.**
    - Implementing HTTPS is crucial for securing data in transit.
 It protects against eavesdropping and man-in-the-middle attacks.
 Regularly renewing certificates ensures that your encryption remains valid and trusted.

-2. **Employ a content security policy (CSP), employing the following CSP best practices: [tbd]; use the same CSP in development and production.**
+2. **Employ a content security policy (CSP)**
    - A CSP helps mitigate cross-site scripting (XSS) and other code injection attacks by specifying which sources of content are trusted.
 Consistency between development and production environments reduces the risk of misconfigurations.
+It is recommended to use the same CSP in development and production to reduce complexity.
+[MDN Link](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) [OWASP Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Content_Security_Policy_Cheat_Sheet.html)

-3. **When selecting open source libraries, frameworks, build tools, or similar, take into account open source security best practices - e.g., consider the following Scorecard metrics: [tbd].**
+3. **When selecting open source libraries, frameworks, build tools, or similar, take into account open source security best practices**
    - Evaluating open source components based on security metrics helps ensure that the libraries you use are actively maintained and have a good security track record, reducing potential vulnerabilities in your application.
+Consider the following [Scorecard](https://securityscorecards.dev) metrics: *tbd*

 4. **Ensure all developers working on the project are using multi-factor authentication to access the source repository.**
    - Multi-factor authentication (MFA) adds an additional layer of security by requiring more than one form of verification, reducing the risk of unauthorized access to your codebase. [openssf concise guide](https://best.openssf.org/Concise-Guide-for-Developing-More-Secure-Software)